 Antibiotic resistance is a serious threat, and UCA is proud to take a leadership role in finding a solution to this growing problem.
 There is a real need for comprehensive antibiotic stewardship across the healthcare industry, and UCA is encouraging all urgent care providers to take ownership of their prescribing practices and understand the role they play in stewardship efforts.

 The goal of this program is to encourage urgent care centers to become more proactive in their antibiotic stewardship efforts.
-Using evidence-based recommendations for diagnosis and management, centers can design and implement strategies to improve their prescribing practices, as well as educate patients on proper antibiotic use.
+Using evidence-based recommendations for diagnosis and management, organizations can design and implement strategies to improve their prescribing practices, as well as educate patients on proper antibiotic use.

-The period of Commendation is three years, and urgent care centers are required to provide information demonstrating ongoing compliance with the CDC’s Core Elements and an assessment of quality improvement efforts to obtain repeat Commendation.
+The period of Commendation is three years, and urgent care centers are required to provide evidence demonstrating ongoing compliance with the CDC’s Core Elements and an assessment of quality improvement efforts to obtain repeat Commendation.

 The application for Antibiotic Stewardship Commendation is through the Certification Bank website.
 If you do not already have a login for that website, please contact us and we will assist you.

 Applying Accreditation (initial or renewal): No additional cost (requires ABS processed at time of survey)

 Currently Accredited (mid-cycle): $120

 Currently Certified: $240

 Not Accredited nor Certified: $420